Rock 'n' Roll History for

 July 16

-Barry Manilow had the #1 LP on the Billboard Hot 200 album chart with "Barry Manilow Live".
-It has since been certified quadruple Platinum.
+Barry Manilow had the #1 LP on the Billboard Hot 200 chart with "Barry Manilow Live".
+The album, which contains many of his hits and a medley of commercial jingles Manilow was involved with, has since been certified Triple Platinum.

 July 16